 It's important to ask your trademark lawyer to explain the trademark registration process to you clearly.
 Some business owners don't understand how the USPTO fees work.
-They also may not understand what costs could come up after you file the trademark application.
+They also may not understand what costs could come up after they file the trademark application.
 The registration process might take up to two years.
-And, costs will come up during the time your application is pending with the USPTO.
-Talking with your trademark lawyer will help you understand the process better, and avoid these common mistakes.
+Moreover, costs will come up during the time your application is pending with the USPTO.
+Talking with your trademark lawyer will help you understand the process better and avoid these common mistakes.

 Frequently Asked Questions

 - What does it cost to register a trademark?

 The cost to file an application with the USPTO can be as little as $225.
 But the total trademark lawyer cost could be more than $1,500.
-This includes lawyer fees to file the application and manage the process after registration.
+This includes lawyer fees to file the application and to manage the process after registration.

 - How long does it take to register a trademark?

-It can take from 18 to 36 months to receive trademark registration, depending on the follow-up questions and issues asked by the Examining Attorney.
+It can take from 18 to 36 months to receive trademark registration, depending on the follow-up questions and issues the Examining Attorney asks.

 - Do I need a lawyer to register a trademark?

 It is possible to file a trademark application directly through the USPTO website.
-But, even the USPTO recommends hiring a trademark lawyer to help with the process.
+However, even the USPTO recommends hiring a trademark lawyer to help with the process.

 - What is the difference between a basic, do-it-yourself trademark search and a professional, comprehensive trademark search?

 A comprehensive trademark search will give more information, including data from the USPTO and state trademark offices.
 It will also include domain name searches, trade press, trade directories, and other websites.

-If you need help understanding how much a trademark lawyer costs, you can ask your question or talk about your concern on UpCounsel's marketplace.
+If you need help understanding how much a trademark lawyer costs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.